 I loved the people, but not the "women as second-class citizen" that I felt from the leadership at times.
 We left that church when too much "Do as I say, not as I Do" became evident.

 The Unitarian Universalist Church was the first I'd been to that lived and practiced the principle of seeing the inherent worth and dignity of all people - no matter who they were.
-The first time I volunteered at a Community Meal and saw the doors thrown open and whoever walked through the door getting fed, my heart swelled, and I knew this would be my church home.
+The first time I volunteered at a Community Meal and saw that whoever walked through the door was fed, my heart swelled, and I knew this would be my church home.

-Here I have been challenged, taught, loved, corrected, fed and supported, and in December 2021, I graduated with my Master of Divinity degree from the Starr King School for the Ministry) - and I'm SO happy that I'm here!
+Here I have been challenged, taught, loved, corrected, fed and supported, and in December 2021, I graduated with my Master of Divinity degree from the Starr King School for the Ministry in May,2022, and I'm SO happy that I'm here!

 Aaron "Al" Daniels is a 30+ year resident of Eastern CT, including spending 21 years serving on U.S. Naval Submarines.
 He retired in 2001 as a Chief Petty Officer and shortly thereafter began a career at Norwich Public Utilities, where he works as a Watch Engineer.